 Diabetes affects more than 34 million Americans, but prevention and early intervention can help reduce your risk.
-At Health North Family Medicine, LLC, in Anchorage and Soldotna, Alaska, the Family Practice provides whole body care for diabetes to help manage your blood sugar levels and prevent complications.
+At Health North Family Medicine, LLC, in Soldotna, Alaska, the Family Practice provides whole body care for diabetes to help manage your blood sugar levels and prevent complications.
 Call Health North Family Medicine, LLC, today or schedule an appointment online to learn more.

 Diabetes is a chronic condition that affects your body’s ability to use glucose (sugar) for energy.
 Normally, your pancreas produces a hormone called insulin, which acts as energy for your cells.
 Your cells need insulin to use the glucose in your blood.
 Without insulin, glucose builds in the blood and slowly damages the vein walls.